Daniel-Mietchen/neosc/use-cases.md

 In this file, use cases for nanopublications in scholarly contexts are being collected.

+# Conveying assumptions

+e.g. the conditions under which the reached conclusions are expected to be valid

 # Conveying changes

 * see dedicated ticket at https://github.com/Daniel-Mietchen/ideas/issues/1804 .
 * see also https://github.com/globalbioticinteractions/elton/issues/74 for reviewing changes of datasets
 * see also https://github.com/knowledgepixels/nanodash/issues/234 for documenting changes of nanopublication query results
+* curation events, e.g. in author disambiguation

 # Conveying gratitude